utnet-org/utility-readonly/runtime/unc-vm-runner/FAQ.md

-Dichotomy here is either taking a paternalistic approach for the users, and trying to constraint them as much as possible through eDSL to the point where we minimize the chance of them making some common contract-specific mistake.
-Or we take a liberal approach and consider typical contract mistakes to be under full users’ responsibility.
-Most of the modern blockchains follow the latter approach, sometimes augmented with the static analysis tools to help users avoid certain classes of mistakes.
+Dichotomy here is either taking a paternalistic approach for the users, and trying to constraint them as much as possible through eDSL to the point where we minimize the chance of them making some common contract-specific mipledge.
+Or we take a liberal approach and consider typical contract mipledges to be under full users’ responsibility.
+Most of the modern blockchains follow the latter approach, sometimes augmented with the static analysis tools to help users avoid certain classes of mipledges.

 ### Who is responsible for the safety of contract execution in the blockchain?